Samson C01 Studio Condenser Mic: Professional Sound

 Must-Have Accessories: Pop Filters, Shock Mounts & Cables

-To truly elevate your recordings with the C01, certain accessories are indispensable:
+To truly improve your recordings with the C01, certain accessories are indispensable:

 • Pop Filter: This is a thin screen placed between the vocalist and the microphone.
 Its primary job is to diffuse “plosives” – those harsh bursts of air from “p” and “b” sounds that can overload the microphone capsule and create unpleasant popping noises.
 A good pop filter will make a dramatic difference in vocal clarity.